 The SNES Classic Mini comes in two distinct styles.
-Our review unit is the version that was released in Europe, Australia and Japan.
-It has a grey chassis and red, yellow, green and blue face buttons, while North Americans had to make do with their purple-accented model.
+Our review unit is the version that was released in Europe, Australia and Japan – it has a grey chassis and red, yellow, green and blue face buttons, while North Americans have to make do with a purple-accented model.

 We're not going to wade into the 25 years worth of arguments about which version of the console is the better-looking one, but suffice to say the UK/Australia version looks better, and anyone who thinks otherwise is just plain wrong.
 Sorry*.